sepal-contrib/bfast_gpu/doc/en.rst

 BFAST GPU
 =========
+*GPU implementation of the BFAST algorithm to analyse time series*

 This article provides usage instructions for the GPU implementation of Breaks for Additive Seasonal and Trend (BFAST), implemented here as a Jupyter dashboard on SEPAL.